VacCrow/vaccrow.github.io/guides/ultimates/DSR.md

 + <span class='buff'>Soul of Friendship</span> <img class='iconImg' src='{{ site.data.iconList.DSR.SoulOfFriendship }}'>: given by *Haurchefant*, allows to deal damage to the *Right Eye*.
 + <span class='buff'>Soul of Devotion</span> <img class='iconImg' src='{{ site.data.iconList.DSR.SoulOfDevotion }}'>: given by *Ysayle*, allows to deal damage to the *Left Eye*.

 Once the *Left Eye* and *Right Eye* appear, the Duty Gauge will start to fill.
 When it reaches 100, *Nidhogg* will take control of *Estinien* and wipe the groupe.
-The Duty Gauge dissapears when both *Eyes* are dead.
+The Duty Gauge disappears when both *Eyes* are dead.

 The *Right Eye* appears with only 50% of its health.